Skip to content

 Introducing Danny Rand, the Iron Fist

-Iron Fist made his first appearance in Marvel Premiere #15 and featured in this title for several issues before having his solo series.
+Iron Fist made his first comic book appearance in Marvel Premiere #15 and featured in this title for several issues before having his solo series.
 The unresolved cliffhanger following the cancellation of the title after 15 issues took place in Marvel Team-Up.

 Also, the backup stories from the Deadly Hands of Kung Fu magazine published during that time (you can read them between Marvel Premiere #25 and Iron Fist #1) have been collected in one volume: